 1. Annual Compliance Determination Fee

 a.
 This increases permitted TSD annual compliance determination fees in Oregon Administrative Rule 340-105-0113(3).
-The fee increases by 31 percent to better align with the consumer price index (1997-2021: 72%) using this schedule:
+The fee increases by 31 percent to better align with the Consumer Price Index (1997-2021: 72percent) using this schedule: